 Google Pixel 3 full review

-There's not a huge design change when it comes to this year's Pixel phone as on the whole, Google is sticking to the same style and look.
+There's not a huge design change when it comes to the 3rd-gen Pixel phone as on the whole, Google is sticking to the same style and look.

 The Pixel 3 has a distinctive style at the back with its two-tone effect which not everyone will like.
 The iconic glossy section at the top houses the camera with the lower part containing the fingerprint scanner.